A Basic Primer on Copper, the Red Metal

 While its electrical properties, in combination with its ductility and malleability, have helped copper to become an integral component of the world's telecommunications.
-It has an aesthetically pleasing red color (that easily oxidized to a gritty green patina) that also makes the metal a favorite material of artists and architects.
+It has an aesthetically pleasing red color (that easily oxidizes to a gritty green patina) that also makes the metal a favorite material for artists and architects.

 - Strength: Copper is a weak metal with a tensile strength about half that of mild carbon steel.
 This explains why copper is easily formed by hand but is not a good choice for structural applications.

 - Toughness: Copper may not be strong, but it is not easy to break due to its high toughness.
 This property comes in handy for piping and tube applications, where a rupture can be dangerous and expensive.

 - Ductility: Copper is very ductile and also very malleable.
 The electrical and jewelry industries benefit from the ductility of copper.

 - Conductivity: Second only to silver, copper is not only an excellent conductor of electricity but also of heat.
 As a result, copper serves well in applications such as cookware, where it quickly draws heat to the food inside.

 Copper, according to archeological discoveries, was the first metal used by Neolithic mankind to supplement his stone tools over 10,000 years ago.

 The majority of the copper mined in the Roman Empire came from Cyprus and was called Cyprium or later Cuprum, hence the modern name, copper.